-Australia’s leading health organisation, the National Health and Medical Research Council, indicates that not breastfeeding increases the risk of SIDS by 56%.
+Australia’s leading health organization, the National Health and Medical Research Council, indicates that not breastfeeding increases the risk of SIDS by 56%.
 Putting this into perspective, in Australia, the risk of SIDS is currently around 1 in 3000 births.
-Therefore, if all babies were formula fed, the 56% increase in SIDS would then mean that the risk of SIDS would increase to around 3 in 6000 births.
+Therefore, if all babies were formula-fed, the 56% increase in SIDS would then mean that the risk of SIDS would increase to around 3 in 6000 births.

 Other research has shown that mothers who exclusively breastfeed get 40-45 minutes more sleep than mothers whose babies are given formula.
 While 40-45 minutes might not seem like much, it can make a big difference to women dealing with sleep deprivation.